 The Bow River and its tributaries have a wide range of flows throughout the year.
 Peak flows are reached during late June and July following snow melt in the mountains and taper off until the fall.
 But since the 2013 flood that devastated Calgary an agreement has been put in place to reduce the impact of spring runoff on the city in the event of extreme flood projections.

-The basics of the revised water management protocol is to release water storage capacity in Ghost Reservoir and other upstream reservoirs during the month of May to allow for increased catchment of spring runoff during June and returning operations to normal in July once the treat of flooding is diminished.
+The basic operation of the revised water management protocol is to release water storage capacity in Ghost Reservoir and other upstream reservoirs during the month of May to allow for increased catchment of spring runoff during June and returning operations to normal in July once the treat of flooding is diminished.
+Snow pack in the mountains and the timing of snowmelt play a roll in the modified water management operation.
+The snow pack this past winter is within the long-term average data base.

 The Alberta Government’ s Rivers App reports live flow rates and snow pack across the province.
 Stream flow advisories are also availableonthewebsite.